peterszerzo/chartist-html/README.md

 Add the script once document is loaded:

-	ChartistHtml.render();
+	ChartistHtml.ChartCollectionManager.render();

-The unordered list tag is now hidden (in case you didn't readily styled it so), and has the fully rendered Chartist.js chart as its sibling:
+The unordered list tag is now hidden (in case you didn't readily style it so), and has the fully rendered Chartist.js chart as its sibling:

 	<div class="cts" data-type="bar" data-options="stacked|horizontal">
 		<ul>...</ul>